Developing a Culture of Reading for Pleasure: Teachers who Read

 Help is at hand…

-Widening our own book knowledge can seem like an insurmountable task but the good news is that the opportunities for the teaching profession to engage with children’s literature are greater than I have ever known.
-Authors have never been more accessible – through author visits, literature festivals, or even engaging directly with teachers and their classes on Facebook and Twitter.
+Widening our own book knowledge can seem like an insurmountable task, but the good news is that the opportunities for the teaching profession to engage with children’s literature are greater than I have ever known.
+Authors have never been more accessible – through author visitsliterature festivals, or even engaging directly with teachers and their classes on social media.
 Book Awards celebrate the best in children’s publishing each year.
 With awards to cover every genre – from poetry to non-fiction – their shortlists are a useful source of recommendation for schools and individuals looking to discover the latest titles.
-There are also numerous websites and blogs that provide book reviews and booklists to help us navigate our way through the 1000s of new titles published every year.
+There are also numerous websites and blogs that provide book reviews and booklists to help us identify the titles that are most likely to be of interest from the thousands of new titles published every year.

 This year, why not set yourself a personal reading challenge?
-Or work with colleagues to develop your collective book knowledge – it can certainly help to have the support of others!
-Find examples of practice to help and inspire you here.
+Or work with colleagues to develop your collective book knowledge – it can certainly help to have the support of others, as Cheadle Catholic Infant School found in this award-winning Example of Practice.